quanteda/quanteda_landing/content/about.md

 2. Best practice
     * Facilitate transparent and reproducible workflows
 3. High efficiency
-    * Process large dataset very fast by parallel computing in C++
+    * Exploit multi-core CPU's to process large datasets
-    * Store large textual data in a small memory space by serialization
+    * Store large datasets in small RAMs of laptop computers
 4. Inter-operability
     * Allow **quanteda** to be used in conjunction with other R packages